lana-daramna/Qiskit-qBraid-Intro-to-Quantum-software/README.md

 1. Fork this repository or download the notebooks.
 2. Open each `.ipynb` file in Jupyter Notebook or Google Colab.
-3. Solve the problems in the cells provided.
+3. Solve the problems in the "Task" file provided.
 4. Save your work and submit via GitHub

 ## 📘Github upload